 In 1977, in Japan this all changed.
-Zengo Ishimura, the owner of a confectionery store called Ishimuramanseido was looking for some inspiration for new products.
-He looked through magazines to see what was current and popular at that time.
-A letter from a female subscriber held his attention.
+Zengo Ishimura, the owner of a confectionery store called Ishimuramanseido was looking for inspiration for new products.
+Looking through magazines to see what was popular, he found a letter from a female subscriber.
 She was writing about Valentine’s Day and why she disliked part of the tradition.

 “It’s not really fair that men get chocolate from women on Valentine’s Day but they don’t return the favour.
 Why don’t they give us something?
 A handkerchief, candy, even marshmallows…”

-This thought stayed with Ishimura and he thereafter invented a special day, – ‘Marshmallow Day’.
-Men would reciprocate the gifts they received on Valentine’s Day.
-The meaning behind this day was to show their appreciation of the presents they had received.
+This thought stayed with Ishimura and he decided to invent a special day, where men would reciprocate the gifts they received on Valentine’s Day.
 He asked the women employed at his factory what date they would like this day on.
 They decided on 14th March, exactly one month after Valentine’s Day.

 Customs of White Day

 There are certain rules to this day.
-In the UK, both men and women give a gift to each other and decide the cost of it themselves.
-On White Valentine’s Day, the men have to return a gift that is approximately three times the cost of the woman’s.
+In Europe, men and women give a gift to each other and decide the cost of it themselves.
+On White Day, in Japan the men have to return a gift that is approximately three times the cost of the woman’s.
 If you don’t, it is looked upon as you saying you are superior.
 However, if you give a gift of equal value, it is seen as a sign that you are about to end the relationship.
+Tricky!

 White Day gifts